 UTILIZING VARIOUS OUTREACH METHODS

 The public involvement activities for plan development reflected a multi-faceted approach.
-The outreach methods were created to facilitate communication between the public and project team throughout the project and gather insights and direction for plan development.
+The outreach methods were created to facilitate communication between the public and project team and gather insights and direction for plan development.

 BRANDING AND LOGO